 It’s normal for the boot to be suspended above the ski supported only by the four pins when in ski mode.
 It might look precarious, especially if you don’t have ski brakes attached, but it’s the way the binding is designed to work.

 If you want to skin, click into the toe, making sure the heel is turned to one of the climbing positions (pins turned away from the forward position).
 Then "lock" the toe into the climbing position by pulling up on the toe lever until you hear a series of audible clicks.
 Depending on your weight, three to four clicks is normally enough for security.
 If you don't hear the full number of clicks, it probably means you have dirt, ice or snow blocking the system, either in the pin/socket interface or under the toe arms.
 Take the ski off and check.
 Using the binding for skinning without fully locked toes can result in the ski releasing when you don’t want it to.
 (Note: The Dynafit Beast 16 toe locks by pushing the lever forward until it is flat to the ski surface)

 Use your heel risers to adjust to varying levels of steepness while you skin.
 For steep terrain, a high position makes it easier on your legs, helps prevent heel blisters, and enables better traction.
 For flat or rolling terrain, a low position is usually best.

-Riser positions: low, medium and high – top row is Speed Radical, bottom is Speed Classic – note that the Speed Classic heel is twisted to give different riser heights while the Radical remains in the same position
+Note that the Speed Classic heel is twisted to give different riser heights while the Radical remains in the same position.

 All tech manufacturers recommend that you unlock the toes (so the lever is down and parallel to the ski) for skiing, and lateral release values are calculated with the lever in this position.
 Skiing with the toe lever in the locked position increases the force needed for a lateral release, but does not affect forward release.
 If you ski with your toes locked, you risk unreliable lateral release when you need it.